mrmedx/flyeye/README.md

 </p>

 <p align="center">
   ⚠️ **We disclaim responsibility for any illegal activities.
-Users are advised to adhere to applicable laws and use the flyeye responsibly.**
+Users are advised to adhere to applicable laws.**

 FlyEye® is an open source web forensics framework for web investigation and detecting data leaks using simple queries like:
 ```bash